Boston weather: Here's what to expect from Wednesday's forecast

 Stay up to date on all the latest news from Boston.com

-The Boston weather forecast for Wednesday calls for cool and raw conditions.
+The Boston weather forecast for Wednesday is calling for continued warmth across the region.

-Forecasters are calling for cloudy skies with patchy fog, drizzle, and chances for showers.
-High temperatures will only reach the low 40s.
+Forecasters expect a mostly cloudy, breezy day with high temperatures in the 60s and 70s.

-Thursday looks milder with more clouds and chances for showers or thunderstorms.
+Thursday will feature plenty of sunshine and highs reaching the mid 70s.

 Stay up to date on all the latest news from Boston.com